 I find universal concerns in the story

-And then it dawned on me—Alice was in the right place, at the right time, with the right point of view to chronicle the history of radio broadcasting.
-How it evolved from a personal medium, like that of her interview with Lulu Belle and Scottie, to daytime serial drama.
-She was also a consumer of instantaneous world news reports from the war.
-She was part of the audience for the big band productions, Such as Cavalcade of Stars, featuring the biggest entertainment and singing stars of the day.
+And then it dawned on me—Alice was in the right place at the right time, with the right point of view to chronicle the history of radio broadcasting.
+As a witness and participant in radio, she experienced it how it evolved.
+She was part of the audience for the big band productions, such as Cavalcade of Stars, featuring the big-name entertainers and singers of the day.
 All these led to to what we have in an even wider universe of television today.
 This was my first clue on how to universalize my story.
-Show how Alice’s experience—for which she was an eloquent spokesman, was the same as that average heroic woman of the War Years–helping to win the war from the home front.
+Show how Alice’s experience—for which she was an eloquent spokesman, was the same as that average heroic woman of the war years—helping to win the war from the home front.

 From analyzing my source material, I began to get an inkling of the true universal concerns of their lives.
 World War II was a tipping point for social change in America.
 With their men at war, nineteen million women joined the work force.
 Radio, the first instantaneous mass medium played a big part in the outcome of the conflict.
 The new medium provided daytime serial drama, entertainment and news, including pronouncements of world leaders and terrifying war reports.
 Moreover, President Roosevelt used his broadcast fireside chats to rally the nation to arms and win the war.